twigphp/Twig/doc/tags/include.rst

     The ``ignore missing`` feature has been added in Twig 1.2.

-You can mark an include with ``ignore missing`` in which case Twig will ignore the statement if the template to be ignored does not exist.
+You can mark an include with ``ignore missing`` in which case Twig will ignore the statement if the template to be included does not exist.
 It has to be placed just after the template name.
 Here some valid examples:

 .. code-block:: jinja